taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 1: FrameMaker Overview.md

 > **ANOTHER ANECDOTE:** Think of it this way, one could probably build a bridge out of some wood they buy at a local lumber yard.
 They could use this wood, along with general knowledge of bridges, to construct something that looks like a bridge.
 This may be fine for people walking over it, but would one feel comfortable ***driving*** over it?
 Odds are, probably not.
 One would probably want some sort of steel / concrete bridge designed and built by professionals for this sort of functionality.
 This same notion is applicable to documentation generation.
 For low volume generation, Microsoft Word is quick and functional. *But for documents containing 50+ pages?* FrameMaker is the much stronger and less time consuming option.

 One last reason that FrameMaker is particularly strong is its ability to establish crossreferences.
 A **crossreference** is a piece of text that is connected to another piece of text / item inside of a document (such as a **Figure**, **Heading**, or **Step Number**).
 The advantage of using crossreferences is that they automatically update if elements of a document are moved around.
 This feature saves time and prevents potential headaches that may otherwise arise without crossreferences.

+> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%202:%20FrameMaker%20Files.md) to continue on to the next section of this chapter.

+>